gitVikas898/gitVikas898/README.md

 What drives me is the process of solving problems, building projects, and constantly learning.
 From creating intuitive user interfaces to understanding the intricacies of binary search trees and Dijkstra's algorithm, I love the challenge of turning ideas into reality.

 🚀 What I’ve Learned So Far

-Front-End Development
+-Front-End Development
-Built responsive websites and clones of platforms like Myntra and YouTube using HTML5, CSS3, and Tailwind CSS.
+ -Built responsive websites and clones of platforms like Myntra and YouTube using HTML5, CSS3, and Tailwind CSS.
-Completed interactive projects like an e-commerce site and a rock-paper-scissors game.
+ -Completed interactive projects like an e-commerce site and a rock-paper-scissors game.
-Gained proficiency in React through the Namaste React course.
+ -Gained proficiency in React through the Namaste React course and currenty working on NamsteGPT project

-Back-End Exploration
+-Back-End Exploration
-Starting to explore backend development with Go, aiming to create robust APIs.
+  -Starting to explore backend development with Go, aiming to create robust APIs.

-DSA Mastery
+-DSA
-Studied linked lists, stacks, queues, trees, and graphs in depth through Colt Steele’s DSA course.
+  -Studied linked lists, stacks, queues, trees, and graphs in depth through Colt Steele’s DSA course.
-Solved problems using binary heaps, BFS, DFS, and Dijkstra’s Algorithm.
+  -Solved problems using binary heaps, BFS, DFS, and Dijkstra’s Algorithm.
-Practicing competitive programming on platforms like LeetCode and Codeforces.
+  -Practicing competitive programming on platforms like LeetCode and Codeforces.

 🌱 What’s Next?
 I’m currently working on:

-Completing full-stack projects to enhance my portfolio.
+-Completing full-stack projects to enhance my portfolio.
-Deep-diving into blockchain technology and Go programming.
+-Deep-diving into blockchain technology and Go programming.
-Preparing for competitive programming challenges and aiming to excel at CP on Codeforces.
+-Preparing for competitive programming challenges and aiming to excel at CP on Codeforces.

 ✨ Fun Fact
 I believe in the journey more than the destination.
 Every project, every solved algorithm problem, and every "aha" moment counts as a win.
 My mantra? 🌟 "Build your garden, and the butterflies will come!"